Giving circle: Structure and function

 According to Philanthropy Together, giving circles follow these five steps: Gather, discuss, decide, give and engage.

 A giving circle can be defined as a voluntary association with an "express philanthropic purpose" and a structure that is usually "informal and independent."
 According to Angela M. Eikenberry, professor at the University of Nebraska Omaha, "Although giving circles come in a range of sizes and foci, these groups' key and defining attributes are that they involve individuals who together decide on support for organizations (and sometimes individuals) through giving money (and sometimes time)."

 A giving circle is similar to crowdfunding but can be distinguished by how the group collectively decides on where to donate its resources.
 The combined donation of the group can have a larger philanthropic impact on the recipient than smaller individual donations.

-Giving circles can function as informal groups or be more formally administered by a community foundation or hosted by a nonprofit organization.
-Giving circles may also be connected by giving circle networks, which offer support and resources.
+The circle can function as an informal group or be more formally administered by a community foundation or hosted by a nonprofit organization.
+It may also be connected by giving circle networks, which offer support and resources.

 According to Laura Arrillaga-Andreessen, writing for the Stanford Social Innovation Review in 2012, giving circles can be categorized as grassroots giving circles, sponsored giving circles, or institutional giving circles based on a variety of characteristics, including their resources, group size, objectives, and structure.
 Giving circles may also be identity-based, and a 2016 survey of giving circles in the United States by the Collective Giving Research Group found about 60 percent of circles defined with reference to race, ethnicity, age, gender, or sexual identity.

 History and development

 Giving circles emerged as an innovation in philanthropy in the early 1990s and the number of groups has increased since the early 2000s.
 According to the Forum of Regional Associations of Grantmakers, the number of giving circles in the United States doubled between 2004 and 2006 to approximately 400.
-In the United States, preliminary data about giving circles in 2005, 2006, and 2007 indicated membership tended to be female.
+In the United States, preliminary data about giving circles in 2005, 2006, and 2007 indicated that membership tended to be female.

-By 2009, giving circles had been identified in the United States, Canada, Japan, South Africa, Australia, and the United Kingdom.
+By 2009, giving circles had been identified in the United States, Canada, Japan, South Africa, Australia and the United Kingdom.
 By 2016, the Women's Philanthropy Institute at Indiana University developed a database of about 1600 giving circles.
 In 2021, the nonprofit organization Philanthropy Together created a searchable global database of more than 2500 giving circles on the Grapevine online platform.

-A study conducted in 2005 by Angela M. Eikenberry found giving circles generally bring both long-time and new philanthropists to organized philanthropy.
+A study conducted in 2005 by Angela M. Eikenberry found that giving circles generally bring both long-time and new philanthropists to organized philanthropy.
 Research by Eikenberry and Jessica Bearman, published in 2009, and largely based on a survey of giving circle members compared to a control group, found that giving circles influence members to give more and to give more strategically.